openhab/static-code-analysis/README.md

 # Static Code Analysis Tool

 The Static Code Analysis Tools is a Maven plugin that executes the Maven plugins for FindBugs, Checkstyle and PMD and generates a merged .html report.
-It is specifically designed for Eclipse SmartHome and openHAB code as it is tailored to respect their coding guidelines.
+It is especially designed for openHAB to respect the defined coding guidelines.

 This project contains: